Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

  ![Figure 1.
 Script folder RCSimplePreRequisites](https://user-images.githubusercontent.com/79279019/169087650-67d497fb-14cb-4c5d-b1dd-833020e2a8f4.png)

 ## steps to run before Deploying Windows admin center:
-1. Option 1 Required -  All prerequsites for the product to work. - Run on one Cluster node and WAC machine.
+1. Option 1 Required -  All prerequisites for the product to work. - Run on one Cluster node and WAC machine.
 Drac tools and fixes.
 2. Option 2 Required - Install ISM module.
 Run on one node and all nodes are addressed.
 Run on one node and on the WAC server.
 ISM module and fixes.
 3. Option 3 Required - Checks Steps one and 2. checks and requirements
 4. Option 4 Required - Checks USBNIC status and IP connectivity. check connectivity
 5. Option 5 Optional - Checks port 445 and 5985 connectivity and verifies ports open.
 6. Option 6 Multi-Menu

-	 1. Troubleshooting -Repair CLuster Performance History
+	 1. Troubleshooting -Repair Cluster Performance History
 	 2. Troubleshooting -Repair CAU Cluster aware update if CAU VCO virtual computer object is already defined and setup.
 	 3. Troubleshooting -remove USB Drac Network from cluster communication
 	 4. Troubleshooting - Restart all dracs
 	 5. Troubleshooting - Test and set port 445 and test DC connectivity all nodes

-7. Option 7 - Troublehshooting - COllect logs, auto convert to text and save to local share.
+7. Option 7 - Troubleshooting - Collect logs, auto convert to text and save to local share.
 8. Option 8 Multi-Menu

 	 1. Recommended - Windows Admin Center Install